 The Unknown Sources setting has been a part of Android for ages.
 When disabled, it prevents users (and other apps) from installing applications from anywhere aside from the Google Play Store.
-It’s a security measure that is in place by default and you’ll have to enable the setting in order to install an APK.
+Android Oreo changed this to a per-app permission rather than a system setting.
+Thus, there are two different parts to this one.

 - Enter your device settings.

 - Go to “Security”.

 - Find the Unknown Sources option and check the box.
 A warning will pop up which you should definitely read.
 Once done, hit “OK” and this will enable you to install APKs from Unknown Sources.

 If Unknown Sources isn’t in the Security settings, try finding it in the Privacy settings or Application (Apps) settings.